xmonader/letsbuildacompiler-pretty/src/tutor11_lexicalscanrevisit.md

 I guess I should have  realized that something was wrong, because of the issue  of  newlines.
-In the last couple of installments we've addressed that issue,  and  I've shown you how to deal with newlines with a  procedure called, appropriately enough, NewLine.
+In the last couple of installments we've addressed that issue,  and  I've shown you how to deal with newlines with a  procedure called, appropriately enough, `NewLine`.
 In  TINY  Version  1.0,  I  sprinkled calls to this procedure  in strategic spots in the code.